bredelings/BayesianEstimatorSelfing/README.md

 to the [BAli-Phy Documentation](http://www.bali-phy.org/README.html) as well.

 Each module of BES corresponds to a different mating system, and therefore allows estimating a different set of parameters.
-The generic module (Selfing.hs) and one version of the pure hermaphrodite model with no inbreeding depression (Herm.hs) can be run without modification to estimate the selfing rate and locus-specific mutation rates.
+The generic module (Generic.hs) and one version of the pure hermaphrodite model with no inbreeding depression (Herm.hs) can be run without modification to estimate the selfing rate and locus-specific mutation rates.

 However, the gynodioecious model module (Gyno.hs) and the androdiecious model module (Andro.hs) require